More

 More often than not, prospects prefer getting a feel of a product or service via videos as opposed to a Zoom call.

-Pro Tip from Rishav: It is not necessary that our SDRs should be video editing experts.
+Pro Tip from Rishav: It is not necessary for your SDRs to be video editing experts.
 There are a lot of free tools available with which they can make sure that the video is customized for each prospect.
 With tools like Vidyard and Loom Chrome extensions, your SDRs can be their very own movie directors.

 To further drive Rishav’s point, check out a fun parody of James Blunt’s “You’re Beautiful” by our very own SDR Ryan Aneja.